davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 For example service description files, please check the [services](services) subdirectory (and see descriptions of all of them below).

-It is common to use "devtmpfs" on /dev, and the kernel can actually mount it there before it even starts the init process, which can be quite handy; for one thing it means that a range of device nodes will be available by default (including /dev/console, which dinit may need to display any output, as well as the block device used for the root mount, which must be available in order to perform the initial fsck).
-You must configure your kernel appropriately for this to happen.

-(actually, it seems that Dinit manages output without /dev/console; probably the kernel is giving it appropriate stdin/out/err file descriptors.
-I'm not sure if this was the case for older kernels).
+It is recommended to use an initial RAM filesystem which mounts the following systems before mounting the root filesystem (read-only) and passing control to
+dinit:

+- `/proc`
+- `/sys`
+- `/dev` (with a `devtmpfs` or `tmpfs` instance, appropriately populated)
+- `/run` (with a `tmpfs` instance)

+In particular having a writable `/run` allows the dinit control socket to be created immediately as dinit starts, which is useful especially for boot recovery in case the system becomes otherwise unbootable.

-The /dev filesystem on linux after boot is usually managed by a "device node manager", such as Udev (which is now distributed only with Systemd) or Eudev.
+The `/dev` filesystem on linux after boot is usually managed by a "device node manager", such as Udev (which is now distributed only with Systemd) or Eudev.
 Even this is technically optional - you can still populate your root filesystem with device nodes directly - but I highly recommend using an